The University of Windsor is committed to ensuring equal access for all students and welcomes applications from students who may have disabilities.

-In the meantime, you might also want to check out the website created by the Ministry of Training, Colleges and Universities (MTCU) specifically for students with disabilities who are making the transition to post-secondary education.
-The MTCU Resource Guide for Students with Disabilities, is a great place to look for information about the services and resources available to post-secondary students with disabilities.
+You may also want to check out the website created by the Ministry of Training, Colleges and Universities (MTCU) specifically for students with disabilities who are making the transition to post-secondary education.
+The Transition Resource Guide for Students with Disabilities, is a great place to look for information about the services and resources available to post-secondary students with disabilities.

-Note: If you are a high school graduate whose average is below the threshold for admission to the University of Windsor, and you think you have what it takes to succeed in university, you can still seek admission for Fall 2013 through the Gateway Program.
-Check out the Gateway Program for Alternative Admissions.
+Note: If you are a high school graduate whose average is below the threshold for admission to the University of Windsor, and you think you have what it takes to succeed in university, you can still seek admission for Fall 2020 through the Gateway Program.